YasserOs/AzureStack-AKS-Engine/README.md

   - we need to register an application on the tenant's subscription and assign it's service principal a contributer role

 ### Tenant prerequisites
-- In order to deploy a kubernetes cluster we need to install the AKS engine on a virtual machine and use the engine to deploy the cluster , but we need to match the version of the engine with version of the stack
+- In order to deploy a kubernetes cluster we need to install the AKS engine on a virtual machine and use the engine to deploy the cluster , but we need to map the version of the engine with version of the stack

 | Azure Stack Hub Version   | AKS Engine Version  |
 :------------- | :----------------- |